Sleitnick/rbxts-silo/README.md

 Use the `observe` function to observe a specific selection of the state, which will then fire the given observer function anytime the selection changes, including the immediate value.

+Observers can optionally be given a `changed` callback, which will control whether or not the observer is triggered.
+Any time the silo's state changes, the `changed` callback will be given the new and old value of the selector, and the callback must return whether or not the value has changed.
+This is useful for checking for table value changes or other dynamic changes that go beyond the default `old !== new` comparison.

 ```ts
 // Subscribe to changes to the state:
 mySilo.subscribe((newState, oldState) => {